Leon’s no gem – that’s what we love about it

-After nearly two weeks in Leon, we finally decided to undertake the curious sport of Volcano Boarding (more on that tomorrow), one of the most popular tourist activities in town,which involves hiking up a volcano and then boarding down.
+After nearly two weeks in Leon, Nicaragua, we finally decided to undertake the curious sport of Volcano Boarding (more on that below), one of the most popular tourist activities in town,which involves hiking up a volcano and then boarding down.
 We did this twice in a row in sweltering heat, and we returned to our hotel covered in black lava dust from head to toe, with rocks in every crevice including our teeth.
-We could hardly wait for a cold shower at the Colibri Hostel, but then the manager explained that the water had been cut, and no one knew how long it would last.
+We could hardly wait for a cold shower at the Colibri Hostel (which has, sadly, closed since our visit), but then the manager explained that the water had been cut, and no one knew how long it would last.

 Leon has this feeling of being stuck in a time warp.
 Families rock away the early evening in their rocking chairs, young couples cuddle up out on front stoops, and boys play basketball under the large-scale murals depicting the Sandinista revolution and its leaders.
 It was at a travel agency here in Leon that we were issued handwritten plane tickets to the Corn Islands, as though it was the mid-seventies and there might be a smoking section on the plane.